One of those insomniacal wee-hour whims had me

 I hadn’t heard of most of the speakers before, but the lesser-knowns (at least to me) turned out to be my favorites.
 Like Nick Ortner reminding me how powerful and ridiculously simple a tool EFT can be.
 That’s the Emotional Freedom Technique—definitely worth trying if something’s ailing you because it’s free and easy and the only risk is in looking silly if someone happens to catch you in the act.
-(I’ve had some remarkable success with EFT myself and those stories, among many others, are chronicled in What I Did On My Midlife Crisis Vacation.)
+(I’ve had some remarkable success with EFT myself and you can read about it here.)

 Anita Moorjani is certainly one of those amazing storytellers, though she is so unpretentious in the spotlight that I’m drawn in all the more.
 She had been living a rather normal and presumably un-woowoo life before “dying” of cancer and emerging into an ecstatic, omniscient, transcendent state of consciousness.
 Like most NDE-ers, she did not want to return to her body, but obviously had some unfinished business that includes explaining to the rest of us how fear was the real reason she had developed cancer.
 Just when things were getting really interesting, Dr. Dyer interrupted, saying she was almost out of time.
 This was a mere ten minutes into her talk!

-Seeing Louise Hay, as a matter of fact, was a real treat.
+Seeing Louise Hay was a real treat that day.
 She was vivacious and fun as can be.
-I saw her up close in the hallway a few times and man, does that dame look good at age 85!
+I saw her up close in the hallway a few times and man, did that dame look good at age 85!
 Her headlining engagement was a co-creation with Cheryl Richardson, her pal and fellow Hay House author.
 It was kind of a cute, homey set-up, with the two of them chatting away like some Saturday Night Live spoof of an NPR radio show.
 Our lovable New Age matriarch didn’t actually have much to say; really, it’s all been said and written thousands of times before.
 But her very presence was instructive.
 The more personal quirkiness she revealed, the more endearing she became in my eyes.
 If a wealthy well-loved octogenarian can’t get away with squirreling away food in her bra, I don’t know who can.
 At one point she provided the best quote of the entire shindig: “when I turned 80, I said this is going to be the best fucking decade ever!”
-Now that’s some straight up inspiration.
+Now that is some straight up inspiration.

-Unbeknownst to her, Louise Hay had loomed large in my life since the mid-’80s when an extraordinary high school friend turned me on to her books and the larger premise that thoughts are very powerful.
+Louise Hay had loomed large in my life since the mid-’80s when an extraordinary high school friend turned me on to her books and the larger premise that we and our thoughts are very powerful.
 Over the years, I’ve gone through numerous copies of “You Can Heal Your Body” (a potent little A-Z guide to the emotional root causes of physical ailments) because I’d often hand it to someone and if they “clicked” with it, I’d tell them to keep it.
 One friend who had long suffered arthritic pain cracked it open to “Arthritis,” read Louise’s sentiments, got quiet, closed the book, and said “holy shit.”
 She did the affirmations, the pain went away, and she never looked back.
-It’s powerful stuff for the right person.
+It’s powerful stuff for the right person in divine timing.

-Hay House certainly is more mainstream and topically broad than I would have guessed.
-When it comes down to it, theirs is a profitable enterprise (incidentally, what’s up with them peddling beauty products?) and they wouldn’t want to miss out on any cha-ching for the sake of philosophical consistency, now would they?
+Hay House is definitely more mainstream and topically broad these days than I would have guessed.
+When it comes down to it, theirs is a profitable enterprise first and foremost (incidentally, what’s up with them peddling beauty products?!) and they wouldn’t want to miss out on any cha-ching for the sake of philosophical consistency, now would they?
 Okay, that’s a cynical take.
-Another angle is that mainstream but slightly alternative ideas may be an effective gateway drug for someone on the road to discovering full empowerment.
-It’s like Baskin Robbins—31 flavors, and something for everyone (there’s even sorbet for the vegans).
-Okay, I’ve given you a topic.
-Talk amongst yourselves.
+Another angle is that mainstream-but-slightly-alternative ideas may be an effective gateway drug for someone on the road to discovering full empowerment.
+It’s like Baskin Robbins—31 flavors, and something for everyone (like sorbet for the vegans).
+Okay, now I’ve given you a topic—talk amongst yourselves.